 In November 2013, we entered into a development, license and supply agreement with Watson Laboratories, Inc., or Actavis, which we refer to as the Actavis agreement, pursuant to which we will develop, manufacture and exclusively supply the bulk form of doxorubicin HCl liposome injection, or the initial product, to Actavis.
+The Actavis agreement was subsequently amended in January 2015 to transfer certain responsibilities from us to Actavis in exchange for reducing the aggregate milestone payments that we are eligible to receive by \$0.4 million.
 Under the Actavis agreement, Actavis is responsible for all costs related to finished product processing and global commercialization.
 Pursuant to the Actavis agreement, we have also agreed to develop additional products for Actavis in the future, the identities of which will be mutually agreed upon.
-We are eligible to receive up to \$15.1 million, of which \$3.8 million has been received through June 30, 2015, and the remainder is expected to be received in development funding and development, regulatory and commercial milestone payments related to the initial product.
+We are eligible to receive up to \$15.1 million in milestone and development payments, as well as additional reimbursement for specific activities performed by us at the request of Actavis, of which \$3.9 million in total has been received through March 31, 2016.
 We will also receive a double digit percentage of net profits on global sales of the initial product and any additional products.
 We will manufacture and supply the initial product to Actavis in bulk form at an agreed upon unit price.